wp-plugins/dandyid-services/readme.txt

 For the latest news, follow [@DandyID](http://twitter.com/dandyid) on Twitter.

-= What is the DandyID Services Plugin ? =
+= Why use the DandyID Services Plugin ? =

-The plugin accesses your DandyID online identities and displays them in your sidebar, providing clickable links to all of your blog readers!
+The plugin retrieves your DandyID online identities and displays them in your sidebar, providing **clickable links** to all of your blog readers!

-When you update your services on DandyID, they are updated in your sidebar automatically.
+When you update your services on DandyID, they are updated in your sidebar **automatically**.

-*Note: The plugin uses a caching mechanism, reducing page-load times by only retrieving your DandyID online identity list once per day.*
+*Note: The plugin uses a caching mechanism, reducing page-load times by retrieving your DandyID online identity list only once per day.*

 == Installation ==